Skip to Content

 What bird has the largest beak?

-You’ll be amazed to learn the Australian Pelican holds the world record for largest beak, measuring an incredible 5 inches long.
+The Australian Pelican holds the record for the largest beak, reaching up to 5 inches long.

 What kind of bird is white with a long beak?